 Integrity: Will the candidate be honest and trustworthy?

 All recruitment materials must be maintained within the department for a period of four years.These materials will be important in the event you need to respond to any legal action or inquiry in connection with the hiring process.
-Finally, be sure to use the Guidelines for Recruitment and Hiring of Office/Service Employees or the Guidelines for Recruitment and Hiring of Managerial/Professional Employees to further assist you in the hiring process and ensure compliance with Affirmative Action and Equal Employment Opportunity requirements.
+Finally, be sure to use the Office/Service Hiring Guide or the Managerial/Professional Hiring Guide to further assist you in the hiring process and ensure compliance with Affirmative Action and Equal Employment Opportunity requirements.
 You may also visit our FAQs on our web page to look up answers to commonly asked questions pertaining to recruitment, selection and placement plus various other Human Resources topics or you may call our office at (402) 472-3101 for any other assistance you may require.

 The interview is just one assessment tool to help you make a final hiring decision and must be used in conjunction with other information gathered during the selection process (application forms, resumes, supplemental questionnaire and reference checks).